Dev-MLE/teams-bot/bot/README.md

 # Teams Bot Production Guide

 ## Overview
 This guide explains how to set up a Microsoft Teams bot that responds to messages.
-It covers Microsoft 365 navigation, Azure integration, authentication, bot configuration, Teams deployment, and optional Microsoft SDK usage.
-The goal is to provide a clear, production-ready workflow from credentials setup to Teams integration.
+It covers Microsoft 365 navigation, Azure integration, authentication, bot configuration, Teams deployment, and Microsoft SDK usage.

 ---